henrik42/solo/README.md

 build, run and test the code.
 Finally we use it to package, release and deploy our application.

-First you have to install leiningen.
+First you have to install Leiningen.

 __TODO:__ Show install